James-S-Santangelo/Simulating-Evolutionary-Clines-SEC-/Goals.md

 2. Generate figures showing example outputs of simulations.
 3. Make code object-oriented and build a GUI to visualize simulations "in real time"

+## Troubleshooting and necessary modifications to code

+As is always the case in science, some unanticipated problems arose that had to be dealt with before continuing work on the above goals.
+The problems and corresponding solutions are listed below.

+1. I ran into a problem whereby the simulations running on our server were using up all of the server's RAM (504 Gb!!).
+The reason is that the simulations hold all data generated as a dictionary until all iterations have completed, and only then write the data to csv.
+This is wildly innefficient and results in overconsumption of RAM. **Solution:** Open a csv file outside of the simulations and write each iteration to the csv as it is generated then deleted the dictionary before moving on to the next iteration.
+This prevents all of the data from being stored in RAM.
+2. The simulations do not currently have any kind of progress output, preventing me from knowing where they are at when running on the server.
+While this doesn't prevent me from effectively running the simulations, it do prevent me from efficiently planning my work flow.
+I would also be nice if I could give my colleagues and lab mates a sense of when my processes will be finished to help them plan their work as well.